BrunoRibeiro147/nvim-configfiles/README.md

 # My Nvim configuration

 ## Languages
-This configuration works well for conding in the following languages:
+This configuration works well for coding in the following languages:

 - Elixir
 - Javascript